The Right Way and The Wrong Way to Send Out Mass Notifications

 More organizations are realizing the benefits of mass communications and have implemented at least some type of solution to enable instant notifications with their employees.
 With so many people using mobile phones, it’s obvious that these notifications must involve mobile communication.
 Text alerts are gaining in popularity but not all text notifications are helpful.
 In fact, some can be detrimental to public safety.

-Take, for instance, the New York City and New Jersey bombings that occurred earlier this year.
+For instance, look at the New York City and New Jersey bombings that occurred earlier this year.
 Kudos to the states for having an emergency alert system in place to notify its residents of such threats, but instead of celebrating its success, it has become a case study in how NOT to send out mass notifications.

 The FCC’s Wireless Emergency Alert (WEA) system was used to send short text messages to cell phone users in the NYC area alerting them to watch out for a bombing suspect named Ahmad Khan Rahami.
 Can you spot why this text was completely ineffective and even dangerous?